-DeleteUsers Access Class: WRITE_SYSTEM Message name Description DeleteUsersRequest This message contains the name of xs:string: Username [1][unbounde DeleteUsersResponse This is an empty message.
+DeleteUsers Access Class: WRITE_SYSTEM Message name Description DeleteUsersRequest This message contains the name of the user or users to be deleted. xs:string: Username [1][unbounded] DeleteUsersResponse This is an empty message.
 Fault codes Description env:Sender ter:InvalidArgVal ter:UsernameMissing Username not recognized. env:Sender ter:InvalidArgVal ter:FixedUser Username may not be deleted